ucsdml/ucsdml.github.io/_posts/2021-07-07-interpretable-robust-trees.markdown

 ## New algorithm: BBM-RS

 Designing robust decision trees is inherently a difficult task.
-One reason is that, generally, the model defined by the right and left subtrees can be completely different.
+One reason is that, generally, the models defined by the right and left subtrees can be completely different.
-The feature $i$ in the root determines if the model uses the right or left subtrees.
+The feature $i$ in the root determines if the model uses the right or left subtree.
 Thus, a small change in the $i$-th feature completely changes the model.
-To overcome this difficulty, we focus on a specific class of decision trees, risk scores.
+To overcome this difficulty, we focus on a specific class of decision trees.
 <!--**Note that** in the decision tree that corresponds to the risk score, the right
 and left subtrees are the same.-->